 Pien Meulensteen stood by a sports stadium

-Many of our students go on to have exciting and successful careers, including Pien Meulensteen, who won the One to Watch - On Air award at the 2022 SJA British Sports Journalism Awards.
+Many of our journalism graduates go on to have exciting and successful careers, including Pien Meulensteen, who won the One to Watch - On Air award at the 2022 SJA British Sports Journalism Awards.

 Our journalism Clearing degrees